howsoai/platform-installation-examples/application-tls-termination/README.md

 When enabled, with the `podTLS.enabled` value, the Howso Platform chart application uses side-car nginx containers in all the pods that accept traffic from the Ingress Controller.
 This guide will show a local example where Ingress traffic TLS terminates at the application.

+Ingress controllers can be marketly different in how they handle more complicated scenarios.
+Many create their own CRD types to handle more complex routing rules.
+In this example, we will use Traefik, which comes with the k3d cluster.
+It is a common ingress controller in its own right, but it in using it, we're forced to turn off the built in ingress objects, and create our own.
+This also helps document what the routes are doing, and how they are configured.

 ## Prerequisites
 Use the [basic helm install guide](../helm-basic/README.md) to install Howso Platform, and ensure it is running correctly.
 See the [TLDR](../common/README.md#basic-helm-install) for a quick start.